shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

             <li>We then subscribe to it and bind the counter result to our Class property</li>
             <li>On important thing to notice is that we need to unsubscribe to our Subscription, otherwise the Observable will continue pushing new values</li>
         </ol>
-        <b>This is a bit tidious right?.
+        <b>As you can see this is a bit tidious?.
 Here we need to subscribe, keep a reference to the subscription and then unsubscribe...
 Is there a better way?</b>
     </aside>
 </section>